ogavra/hello-world/README.md

 # hello-world
 testing repository functionality

+Hi Beautiful People,

-I am Oana, living in the Netherlands with my boyfriend and two little squirrels, currently working in Sales, but looking for a career change to Front-End Developemnt.
-Excited to learn about Github.
+I am Oana, currently working in Sales, but not for long, as I am driven to become a Front-End Developer.
+Studying on Codecademy at the moment.